brousalis/bendystraw/README.md

     npm install --save-dev bendystraw

-in order to use the gulp tasks, run:
+in order to use the gulp tasks, create a `gulpfile.js` with:

+    require('bendystraw')

+or if you're lazy

     echo "require('bendystraw')" >> gulpfile.js

-which will create a `gulpfile.js` in your project that requires bendystraw.

-> you could also copy the `/gulpfile.js` folder and `package.json` into your own project.

-again, to see an example of an Angular app using bendystraw, check out the [example](https://github.com/brousalis/bendystraw/tree/example) branch
+to see an example of an Angular app using bendystraw, check out the [example](https://github.com/brousalis/bendystraw/tree/example) branch

 ### config